tarekkheir/AirBnB_clone/README.md

 ### What's a command interpreter?

-Do you remember the Shell?
-It's exactly the same but limited to a specific use-case.
-In our case, we want to be able to manage the objects of our project:

 -   Create a new object (ex: a new User or a new Place)
 -   Retrieve an object from a file, a database etc...